codmpm/node-red-contrib-loxone/README.md

         type: "InfoOnlyAnalog"
     }

-I've discovered that a switch element emits it's current state (`active`) two times with the same value.
+I've discovered that a switch element emits its current state (`active`) two times with the same value.
 The first one when the trigger-button is pressed and second one when the button is released - so watch out for race conditions in your flow.
 Also keep in mind, that this element sends `1/0` but expects to be fed with `On/Off/Pulse`.